Credit Card Processing

 Surcharges vs. Convenience Fees

-Even before the Visa & Mastercard settlement, businesses were allowed to charge their customers convenience fees for using credit cards in a very limited set of situations.
+Even before the Visa & Mastercard settlement, businesses could to charge their customers convenience fees for using credit cards in a very limited set of situations.
 These fees are meant to be used when paying with a credit card is a “bona fide” convenience over other forms of payment — for example, if the only other option for the customer would be a money order.
 Unlike surcharges, convenience fees are a flat amount, not a percentage.

 Most transactions — including any transaction that is face-to-face, and any transaction done over the phone or online if that is the only method of payment available — fall outside the definition of a convenience fee.
 CardFellow has an excellent guide to convenience fees, and the rules for these have not changed.